 During the April 1977 sample collection period, the EPA collected some special soil and water samples in the area east of surface ground zero (SGZ) and west of the Half Moon Creek Overflow.
 The Division did not receive samples from that particular soil and water sampling.
 In July 1977, the Division was apprised of the fact that EPA detected significant levels of tritium in the samples collected in April.
 A monitoring program was developed to determine the areal and vertical extent, and magnitude of the tritium contamination.
-Since that time, radiological samples collected by EPA or the Division have been, with few exceptions, splits or duplicates shared between the agencies.
+From that time until 2010, radiological samples collected by EPA or the Division were, with few exceptions, splits or duplicates shared between the agencies.